My account Basket

 For postgraduates who have been awarded a PhD or DPhil, whose work is considered by their supervisor to be outstanding.

-Eligibility for nomination: Any researcher awarded a PhD or DPhil in the last two years
+Researchers awarded a PhD or DPhil in the last two years may be nominated.

 Schools and Young People Teaching Award